paszu/3DSRepo/Hardmod.md

 An excellent guide for the process of creating a hardmod can be found [here](https://gbatemp.net/threads/414498/).

 This is a currently working implementation of the "FIRM partitions known-plaintext" exploit detailed [here](https://www.3dbrew.org/wiki/3DS_System_Flaws).
-Reports of successful downgrades are sparse or unconfirmed, but seeing as anyone who tries this has a hardmod and a NAND backup (hopefully multiple backups kept in multiple locations), there isn't really much that can go wrong.

 This should work on both a New and Old 3DS.